Last updated on May 2nd, 2018 at 04:50 pm

 If you are a working mom use your lunch hour to work out.
-Now that I’m working full time hours, this is my best strategy.
-Luckily for me I have access to an outdoor track and a shower in the summer and a close by gym in the winter.
+This is my best strategy when I’m working full-time.
+Luckily for me, I have access to an outdoor track and a shower at work in the summer and a gym close by in the winter.

 6. Join a stroller size class or baby/mommy yoga class

 I have seen many advertisements for some exercise classes that are baby friendly and help moms workout with their babies.
 Running through a local park one Saturday morning this summer, I saw an exercise class being conducted beside a playground.
 Kids played on the swing sets and slides while their mommies worked out on the grassy field.
 I thought that was a great idea!
 It would be a great way to meet other mom’s too!